Berse-Nikko/Naive-Bayes/README.txt

-# Naive-Bayes
-[PROJECT] Using Naive Bayes in predicting Students Adaptability Level
+Using Naive Bayes in predicting Students Adaptability Level

 Created by (GROUP 3):
 	Berse, Nikko